zyphlar/tc-slowify/README.md

 **Shell scripts to help you simulate slow network connections**

-Requirements (generally included in Ubuntu, Fedora, OpenSuse, Gentoo, Debian, Mandriva, etc)
+Requirements
 ----

+Both are generally included in Ubuntu, Fedora, OpenSuse, Gentoo, Debian, Mandriva, etc:

 - tc (a Linux command, part of the iproute2 package)
 - netem (included in the 2.6 Linux kernel)